 CNC Furniture has been for a few years already but hasn't really taken off.
 I believe this is because designers haven't spend enough time designing with that technology in mind.
 Most of the CNC furniture I found online have the typical joinery exposed or have a rigid feel.
-I played around with the ShopBot Buddy (worktable 4' x 2') and made a family of chairs: Dining Chair, Stool and this Lounge Chair.
-Click on the links for each instructable.
+I played around with the ShopBot Buddy (worktable 4' x 2') and made this chair.

 CNC Routers have become affordable in the last couple of years and there are quite a lot of DIY CNC Routers out there.
 If you have a TechShop close by you can probably make it over there.